 the other is for journal articles and loan of journal parts.

-Please ensure that you select the appropriate template using the correct link.
+Please ensure that you select the correct template.

 Inter-Library Loan requests made for articles and book chapters are supplied via SED (Secure Electronic Delivery).

 Before submitting your first Inter-Library Loan request you must check that you can open and read an SED document.
 Your computer should have Adobe Reader 4 (or above) installed, and the FileOpen plug-in

 SED documents are sent via an email containing a link to a PDF of the article.
 For staff and students the link will be sent to your Newcastle University email account.